Alice Headwards-Hunter: Early life

-Headwards-Hunter was born in India in the late 1800s, the daughter of an Indian Army Officer.
+Alice Mabel Headwards-Hunter was born in India in 1888, the daughter of Lillian Mary Headwards (née Vardon) and her husband John James Headwards, an Indian Army Officer.
 She received her education in England and in 1910 graduated LAH as a licentiate of the Apothecaries Hall of Ireland.

 Career

-Headwards-Hunter returned to India in 1918 and worked initially in a British troop hospital as a Captain in the Royal Army Medical Corps.
+Headwards-Hunter returned to India in 1918 and worked initially in a British troop hospital as a captain in the Royal Army Medical Corps.
 After the war she took a post at the Peshawar Municipal Hospital focusing on women and child health.

 She returned to Europe and in 1920, became the first woman to obtain the F.R.C.S.Ed diploma from the Royal College of Surgeons Edinburgh.
 In 1919, the Sex Disqualification Removal Act was passed in Great Britain making it illegal to exclude any woman from employment because of her gender.
 In the months following the passing of this Act, Nancy Astor became the first woman to sit as Member of Parliament and, on 20 October 1920, Headwards-Hunter became the first woman to be admitted as a Fellow of the Royal College of Surgeons of Edinburgh.

 Returning to Calcutta in 1923, she set up a private practice concerned with woman and children.
 Hunter was actively involved in development of health visitor training in India.

-She was also Divisional Surgeon to the Calcutta Brigade of the St John Ambulance, an organisation that she was to support throughout her life.
+She was also divisional surgeon to the Calcutta Brigade of the St John Ambulance, an organisation that she was to support throughout her life.
 She particularly valued the honour of Serving Sister and honorary life member of St John Ambulance awarded in 1946.
 She became President of the YMCA in Calcutta and later President of all India YWCA.

 In 1933, she went as a front line St John's Ambulance doctor to the area which had been devastated by the Monghyr earthquake.
 The Second World War saw her practice intensify particularly when fighting reached the Indian/Burmese border.

-In 1942, she was one of the first women to go into Nepal, which at that time, remained a closed country.
+In 1942, she was one of the first Western women to go into Nepal, which at that time, remained a closed country.
 She was to attend the Crown Princess of Nepal.
 The following year, during the Bengal famine, she was asked by the Bengal government to set up a temporary hospital for child famine victims.

 Her work was recognised in 1945 when she was awarded the Kaisar-i-Hind Silver Medal.

 She continued to work in India and Pakistan until her retirement in the 1950s when she and her husband moved to Ireland.